 Doug Stanton (IAA 75-79, Creative Writing)

 After graduating from Interlochen Arts Academy in 1979, Doug received a bachelor of arts from Hampshire College and a master of fine arts from the Writers’ Workshop at the University of Iowa.
 He is the author of two New York Times bestsellers, "Horse Soldiers" and "In Harms Way," and a founder of the National Writers Series.
 "Horse Soldiers" spent three months on the New York Times bestseller list and was selected as a “2009 Best Book of the Year” by Publishers Weekly and the Christian Science Monitor, and a “2009 New York Times Notable Book.”
-"Horse Soldiers," the motion picture, is in development at Jerry Bruckheimer films.
+A motion picture adaptation of the book, 12 Strong, was released by Jerry Bruckheimer films in January 2018.
 The three editions of "In Harm’s Way" spent nine months on the New York Times bestseller list.

 Cheryl Studer (IAA 72-74, Voice)